Michaelangel007/blog/README.md

 Let's say we want a computer to identity a picture.

-First thing would do is generate "mip-maps"
+First thing to do is to generate "mip-maps":

 ![mipmap](pics/2017/05/19/mipmap.png)